 Pain arising from the pudendal nerve is felt in the perinium, testicles and penis (for men), vagina (for women) and anus.
 The pudendal nerve supplies the skin of the genitals and also the pelvic floor muscles.
 Common symptoms include:

 - unable to sit for long (around 50% cannot tolerate sitting)

 - stabbling pain in the perinium

 - achey constant pain

-Pain can develop because or tension or stretching in the saddle region.
-More common for women through child birth.
-Sometimes heavy exercise can bring on symptoms.
+Pain can develop because or tension or stretching in the saddle region like prolonged sitting or cycling, or over exertion on lifting.
+More commonly ther may have been an injury to a woman through child birth.
 The more robust structures in the pelvis makes this less of an issue in men.
 There is emerging evidence that prolonged sitting or cycling could be a contributing factor due to the compression element.
-Therefore, awareness of sitting times is a key component in the management of pain.
+Therefore, awareness of sitting times are a key component in the management of pain.
 Less common for men is the direct trauma due to surgery unless local to the rectum.
 General increase in tension through the pelvis due to recurrent infection could cause muscle tightness impacting on fascia and therefore tensioning across the nerve.

 Hands on manual therapy treatment to your low back and pelvis, getting the joints moving correctly

 Trigger point therapy: Getting the muscles working properly and rid of the overactive parts in both the low back muscles, hip muscles and pelvic floor muscles.
 You will also be taught how to do this yourself also.